 //current recommendation 1: Top-level domain ("TLD") registries supporting Internationalized Domain Names ("IDNs") will do so in strict compliance with the requirements of the IETF protocol for Internationalized Domain Names in Applications.
 The initial version of this protocol was defined in RFCs 3454, 3490, 3491, and 3492.
 A revised version is defined in RFCs 5890, 5891, 5892, 5893, and 5894.
 Both will be in parallel use in applications for an indeterminate transitional period but registries will conform fully with IDNA2008 in the shortest practicable order.

+//suggested revision:

+Top-level domain ("TLD") registries supporting Internationalized Domain Names ("IDNs") will do so in strict compliance with the requirements of the IETF protocol for Internationalized Domain Names in Applications, as defined in RFCs 5890, 5891, 5892, 5893, and 5894.

 //current recommendation 2: No code point permitted in IDNA2003 but disallowed in IDNA2008 will be accepted for registration regardless of the extent to which such code points appear in names registered prior to the protocol revision.
 The registrant of a domain that is no longer supported by IDNA2008 should be notified that there may be unanticipated consequences for a user attempting to reach it, and such names should be replaced, held, or deleted at registry initiative.

+//suggested revision:

+In the case of code points permitted in IDNA2008 but disallowed in IDNA2003, those allowed for use in the Root Zone, typically for scripts added in Unicode versions since 2003, should be allowed in labels at other levels.
+Code points, however, added to IDNA2008 for other reasons should generally be disallowed in the interests of a good user experience and respecting the Longevity Principle in the Procedure.

 //current recommendation 7: When a preexisting name requires a registry to make transitional exception to any of these Guidelines, the terms of that action will also be made readily available online, including the timeline for the resolution of such transitional matters.
 The excepted registrations themselves are, however, not part of this documentation.
 At the end of the transitional period, code points that are prohibited by IDNA2008 will not be permitted even by exception.